VolodymyrVdovyn/WeatherApp/README.md

-# WheatherApp(Django project)
+# WeatherApp(Django project)

 Clone this project to your computer:

     $ git clone https://github.com/VolodymyrVdovyn/WheatherApp.git

-Navigate to the folder with this project.
+Navigate to the folder with this project:

+    $ cd WheatherApp/

 For activate python virtual enviroment run: